-- Enhancement to Southway / St Botolphs Roundabout, taking into consideration traffic flows, the quality of place and improving access to the Town Centre and Colchester Town Railway Station. - Provision for public transport within the town centre area, including; space for bus stops, shelters and linkage to real-time information. - Provision for Rapid Transit services including space to provide capacity for these and connections onto other locations. - Improvements to the pedestrian and cycling network to ensure that developments are accessible and permeable.
+- Enhancement to Southway / St Botolphs Roundabout, taking into consideration traffic flows, the quality of place and improving access to the Town Centre and Colchester Town Railway Station. - Provision for public transport within the town centre area, including; space for bus stops, shelters and linkage to real-time information. - Provision for Rapid Transit services including space to provide capacity for these and connections onto other locations including the route connecting the Tendring Colchester Borders Garden Community with East Colchester, the Town Centre and North Colchester required by Section 1 Policy SP6. - Improvements to the pedestrian and cycling network to ensure that developments are accessible and permeable.